 Yes, the operating costs of the scheme can be a deductible expense on the company’s corporation tax.
-In addition, companies can also receive a corporation tax deduction when the employee exercises their option.
+As stated above, companies can also receive a corporation tax deduction when the employee exercises their option.
 This deduction will be equal to the market value of the exercised shares, minus any payments received by the company from the employee.

 Yes, an annual return must be filed by 6th July following the end of the preceding tax year.
-This must be done online via the ERS online system.
+This must be done online via the ERS Online Service.
 We can assist with this if required.